Chenguang-Zhu/relancer-artifact/README.md

 Time estimation: ~6 hours on an Intel Core i7-8650U CPU @ 1.90GHz × 8 machine with 16 GB RAM.

 This script executes Relancer on all the Jupyter Notebooks and stores each notebook's result in the same directory structure as the demo.
-In the end of the run, all the notebooks should be fixed by Relancer.
+At the end of the run, all the notebooks should be fixed by Relancer.
 The output directories are as follows:
 ```
 ├──📂 relancer
    ├──📂 relancer-exp